jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

     scala> dice.pr(_ == 11)
     res4: Double = 0.0542

+Neat!
+This is getting useful.

-I'm tired of looking at individual probabilities.
+OK I'm tired of looking at individual probabilities.
 What I really want is a way to visualize the entire distribution.

     scala> dice.hist
      2  2.67% ##